ashlynnprasad/langmann-2021/pages/relationswithindigenouspeoples.md

 <div class="container">
   <div class="row">
     <div class="col-sm-4">
       This image portrays a play about the crucifixion of Jesus Christ performed by indigenous folks in front of an audience of white settlers.
-The context of the image, such as how and why this event came to pass, is unknown, but there is something striking about the image when one considers that Christianity was often forcibly foisted upon indigenous peoples and children in particular in order to both separate them from their cultural traditions and to offer another pathway by which settlers could justify colonization to themselves.
+The context of the image, such as how and why this event came to pass, is unknown, but there is something striking about the image when one considers that Christianity was often forcibly foisted upon indigenous peoples and children in particular in order to both separate them from their cultural traditions and to offer another pathway by which settlers could justify colonization to themselves.<br>
+      <small>Image description: A group of indigenous individuals standing on a stage in the background acting out the crucifixion of Jesus Christ, with an audience of white settlers with their backs to the camera in the foreground.</small>
     </div>
     <div class="col-sm-8">
       {% include feature/item-figure.html objectid="langmann023" width="100" %}